jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

  - Strike storm in the game is just a flurry of strikes.
 Translated this to temporary double strike.
  - Finally, overcharge (the ability we're all building towards) in the game deals high lightning damage based on the number of charges.
 Translated this to an X damage ability to a creature and its controller (where X is the number of charge counters removed).
  - 23/09/2025: It may look a bit odd to have blue color identity but no actual abilities that cost blue mana.
 I added the blue color identity strictly for flavor purposes because he's an engineer and engineers are almost always a blue color identity.
+ - 13/10/2025: Dropped the marking shot ability due to text box budget constraints having seen this card for the first time in CardConjurer.

 ## Lampmaster